Visit Krakow

 Here’s a handy list of the must-see sights of any visit to Kraków.
 There’s also a useful Google map below to help you get your bearings.

 To help you make the best use of your time, check out our Two-Day Kraków Itinerary, Three-Day Kraków Itinerary and our Four-Day Kraków Itinerary pages along with our recommendations of Things To Do In Kraków.
+The fastest way to get up to speed with the key sights is to take a guided walking tour.
 You also probably want to invest in a KrakowCard to give you cheap access to lots of Kraków attractions.

 The smartest way to use this list is to cross-reference with our Where To Stay In Kraków page.
 You can pick an area closest to the sites you want to see the most – our guide has recommendations for every area to fit all budgets.
 And, if you have already booked your hotel, you can use both guides to find out which points of interest are close by.